 Federal and state authorities are hell-bent on catching violators of the anti-drunk driving law, thus, they are sharp and focused on observing any signs of drunken driving, like swerving, braking erratically, driving too slowly, stopping for no apparent reason and zig-zagging across the road.
 For this same end, they set up sobriety checkpoints to measure drivers’ level of alcohol impairment.

-According to the website of Kyle Sampson, Attorney at Law, a DUI felony entails costly fines and at least one year jail time (maximum of one year imprisonment is allowed in a misdemeanor charge).
+According to the website of Daniel Jensen, Attorney at Law, a DUI felony entails costly fines and at least one year jail time (maximum of one year imprisonment is allowed in a misdemeanor charge).
 In some states, a felony leads to other heavy sentences, such as:

 If there is one very important thing that a person charged with a DUI felony should do, it’s get legal help.
 Felonies are serious charges, thus, no one should take them lightly or be led to the thought the he or she can easily defend him/herself and get an acquittal – this move can be suicidal.